ibm-ecosystem-engineering/roks-cpd-wa-wd/roks-cpd-wa-wd-guide/docs/intro.md

 ## Getting started

-The goal of this tutorial is to provide the steps of installing watsonx Assistant and Watson Discovery on a OpenShift cluster on IBM Cloud.
-This includes installing IBM Cloud Pak for Data.
-The IBM Cloud Pak for Data version number used in this tutorial will be 4.8.0.
+The goal of this tutorial is to provide the steps of installing watsonx Assistant and Watson Discovery on a ROKS cluster on IBM Cloud.
+This includes installing IBM Cloud Pak for Data (CPD).

-**Note:** This tutorial refers to IBM Cloud Pak for Data as "CPD" in the future sections.

-## What you'll need
+## Prerequisites

 1. This tutorial uses a ROKS cluster on IBM Cloud.
-For the details of the cluster, see the "Provisioning an Openshift Cluster" step
+For the details of the cluster, see the "Provisioning an Openshift Cluster" step on the left-hand navigation bar of this page
 2. An IBM Entitlement Key: <https://myibm.ibm.com/products-services/containerlibrary>
    1. this is necessary for access to CPD and its cartridges (watsonx Assistant and Watson Discovery)
 3. A linux VM with the following: